dentarg/auth0-blog/_posts/2016-12-28-a-brief-history-of-javascript.markdown

 Netscape Navigator 6, released in November 2000 and a major change from past versions, supported ECMAScript 3.
 Almost a year and a half later, Firefox, a lean browser based on the codebase for Netscape Navigator, was released supporting ECMAScript 3 as well.
 These browsers, alongside Internet Explorer continued pushing JavaScript growth.

 #### The birth of AJAX
 AJAX, asynchronous JavaScript and XML, was a technique that was born in the years of ECMAScript 3.
 Although it was not part of the standard, Microsoft implemented certain extensions to JavaScript for its Internet Explorer 5 browser.
-One of them was the `XMLHttpRequest` function (in the form of the XMLHTTL ActiveX control).
+One of them was the `XMLHttpRequest` function (in the form of the XMLHTTP ActiveX control).
 This function allowed a browser to perform an asynchronous HTTP request against a server, thus allowing pages to be updated on-the-fly.
 Although the term *AJAX* was not coined until years later, this technique was pretty much in place.

 > The term AJAX was coined by Jesse James Garrett, co-founder of Adaptive Path, in this [iconic blog post](http://adaptivepath.org/ideas/ajax-new-approach-web-applications/).